nicoruizgio/bo-gpt/README.md

 - `query_transformation_prompt`: Used to enhance user message

 Feel free to adjust these prompts to experiment with different chatbot behaviors.

 ---

+## MultiqueryRAG vs SimpleRAG

+Bo-GPT supports both **multiquery** and **simple** RAG pipelines.

+- The **multiquery** pipeline retrieves two sets of articles, both embedded in the model’s context window.
+One set is based on the user’s message, while the other is based on the user’s preferences.
+Then, the system decides which articles to recommend based on both sets.
+The system prompt for this pipeline is defined in `recommender_screen_multiquery_prompt`.

+- The **simple** RAG pipeline queries the database using only the user’s message, while the user’s preferences are directly embedded into the model’s context window.
+Here, the system takes into account the user preferences to determine which articles to recommend from the retrieved set.
+The system prompt for this pipeline is defined in `recommender_screen_simple_prompt`.

+---